(April 2022)

 The federal government bailed out the banks with $114 billion in mortgage purchases during the financial industry fraud crisis in 2009.
 It hasn’t required the banks to do anything in return for that bailout, or for the protections from foreign competition that the government has given the banks since 1967.

-Canada’s Big 6 Banks also paid their CEOs a total of $74.4 million in 2021 (an average of $12.4 million each) in salary and bonuses (55% higher than in 2008).
+Canada’s Big 6 Banks also paid their CEOs an average of $11 million each in 2023, and the average increased to $12.3 million in 2024 – 55% higher than in 2008).

 For more information, see Democracy Watch’s

-Big Bank Coronavirus Accountability Campaign
+Bank Accountability Campaign